fusion-flap/flap/docs/Styleguide.md

 4. You got a basic documentation!

 Of course, the documentation can be tweaked later by hand and manual pages can also be added later.
 PDFs and various ebook file types also can be generated, but the default is a HTML structure, where you can search and navigate.

+## How to update an existing documentation

+After you've created a Sphinx project, you can update your documentation by typing

+> make html

+in the documentation directory (flap/docs/code-docs in our case).

+This will build HTML docs in the build directory you chose.
+Execute **make** without an argument to see which targets are available.

 ## Other